-Finally, for those of you that want to get software from other sources, or use distributions such as Slackware, there is the traditional .tar.gz format.
+As mentioned, there is the traditional .tar.gz format.
 Most of the time, you will find that the .tar or .tar.gz format is used to zip up source code format software, a .tar.gz file is often referred to as a tarball.
 Tarballs are double-archived files.
 This means, that they're first archived with a tool called tar (the standard unix archiving tool), and then to zip or compress the file, the tar file is then zipped up with gzip (the GNU Zip tool, which is akin to PKZIP or RAR).